bentowski/ft_transcendence3/README.md

 La branche main va contenir la version actuelle et mise a jour du projet.
 Chaque modification fera l'objet d'un ticket sur la page "Project" dans le repo.

+Differents ways to make modifications:
+- Create directly a pull request.
+- Write an issue if you can't handle this problem.
+- Write a task into project.

+Accroding on a way of naming branches :
+#<number>#-<functionnality>
+examples :
+#1#-Front-NavBar : Issue number 1 about the NavBar
+#5#-Front-NavBar : 5th modification about NavBar
+#1#-Docker-Compose : 1st modification on Docker-Compose
+#7#-Back-User : Ticket number 7 on the User Module
+/ ! \ Each number should track the number of the modification we are taking on the project

 # Créer une nouvelle branche
 `git branch <new_branch>`